Who can join the uCIFI Alliance ?

 Are there synergies between uCIFI and other standards ?

 The goal of uCIFI is to bring solutions to existing market pains, particularly to provide a unified data model and an open source wireless sub-GHz mesh technology to Smart City and Smart Energy applications that require long-range device-to-device communication.
-To do so, uCIFI shall not reinvent the wheel but will work hand in hand with other consortia and initiatives including OCF, LoRaWAN, WISUN and TALQ:
+To do so, uCIFI shall not reinvent the wheel but will work hand in hand with other consortia and initiatives including OMA, WISUN, FIWARE, LoRaWAN and TALQ:

 - LoRaWAN: uCIFI shall provide a unified data model for LoRa devices to be interoperable and easy to integrate in central management software.

-- WISUN: the uCIFI opensource wireless sub-GHz mesh shall be compatible with the WISUN specifications and pushes the device interoperability to a higher level.
+- WISUN: the uCIFI Technical Workgroup shall select and support an opensource wireless sub-GHz mesh that is compatible with the WISUN specifications and pushes the device interoperability to a higher level.

 How does it position with existing wireless technologies ?

 Cities and Utilities need a variety of wireless networks to support their needs.
 LPWAN networks may be fine for battery-based devices, particularly when device-to-device is not needed and data bandwidth is limited to few kilobytes per second.
 The main issue with such open LPWAN networks is the lack of standardization for data format.
-Each device supplier uses proprietary data payload that only vendors can decode, which results into cities being dependent from vendor’s proprietary cloud systems.
+Each device supplier uses proprietary data payload that only vendors can decode, which results into cities being dependent from vendor’s proprietary cloud systems to do the data translation.
 On such LPWAN networks, uCIFI shall provide a standardized data model/data payload that vendors can use freely to unlock these networks and drastically reduce vendor’s dependence in smart city applications.

 When will the first software stack be released ?